230109snow/juniper-code/Project0.md

 ## Tips
 - KEEP THE SCOPE SMALL
     - You only have 1.5 weeks to create an application that should be demo ready.
-Start with a teeny tiny scope that feels like you can finish it in half the time.
+Start with a teeny tiny scope that feels like you can finish it in third the time.
 And still consider shaving it down even further.
 You can always add more later.
     - Don't hesitate to come by me for a sanity check

+- Your application should be in a working state most of the time
+    - Don't keep copy pasting code in hopes of working

 - Remember the KISS principle
     - Don't over-engineer or overly complicate things.
-Have enough structure to complete what you need and some more room for expansion but not too much more than that
+Have enough structure to complete what you need and some room for expansion but not too much more than that
     - This doesn't mean you should ditch all best practices and create one giant component for all your application.

 - Commit and push often

 - Practice your demo and presentation ahead of time.
     - Especially demo.
 Down to the data you will use.
     - Please avoid demoing your bugs if at all possible.
+    - If bug happens in demo, don't panic, simply move on

 - Don't talk down your project during the presentation
     - We are here to see what you've accomplished, not how close to the total collapse it really is.